Yangtze Delta: History

-In the Song dynasty, especially during the Southern Song dynasty (1127–1279), with its capital situated in Lin'an (present-day Hangzhou), Lin'an became the biggest city in East Asia with a population more than 1.5 million, and the economic status of the Yangtze Delta became more enhanced.
-Ningbo became one of the two biggest seaports in East Asia along with Quanzhou (in Fujian province).
+Hangzhou served as the Chinese capital during the Southern Song dynasty (1127–1279).
+Then called Lin'an, it became the biggest city in East Asia with a population more than 1.5 million, and one of the most prosperous cities in the world, which it remained after the Mongol conquest.
+At the same time, Ningbo became one of the two biggest seaports in East Asia along with Quanzhou (in Fujian province).
+Nanjing was the early capital of the Ming dynasty (1368–1644) and the region remained the most important economic region of the empire even after the Yongle Emperor moved the capital to Beijing in 1421.

 During the mid-late Ming dynasty (1368–1644), the first bud of capitalism of East Asia was born and developed in this area, although it was disrupted by the Manchu invasion and controlled strictly and carefully by the Confucian central government in Beijing, it continued its development slowly throughout the rest of the Qing dynasty (1644-1911).
-During the Ming and Qing dynasties, the delta became a large economic centre for the country, and also played the most important role in agriculture and handicraft industry.
+During the Ming and Qing dynasties, the delta again blossomed into a large socioeconomic hub.